-In this post, we will discuss several ways to sort list in reverse order in Java.
-The given list is modifiable, but not necessarily resizable.
+This post will discuss several ways to sort a list in reverse order in Java.
+The given list is modifiable but not necessarily resizable.

 The java.util.Collections